webaware/gravityforms-eway/readme.txt

 You will find your Client-Side Encryption key in MYeWAY where you created your API key and password.
 Copy it from MYeWAY and paste into the eWAY Payments settings page.

+= Where has the credit card type gone? =

+Gravity Forms normally logs the card type with a partial card number when you have a credit card form.
+With Client-Side Encryption, Gravity Forms no longer sees the credit card number so it cannot detect the card type.
+When that happens, the card type is listed simply as "Card".

+You can still see the card type and partial card number in MYeWAY transaction details.

 = What is Beagle? =

 [Beagle](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides fraud protection for your transactions.
 It uses information about the purchaser to suggest whether there is a risk of fraud.
 You must configure Beagle rules in your MYeWAY console before enabling Beagle in this plugin.